 - Herb It Up – Stir in chopped parsley, dill, mint, or cilantro for a fresh twist.

-- Spice It Up – Add ½ tsp cumin or za’atar for a Middle Eastern flair.
+- Spice It Up – Add ½ tsp berbere or za’atar for a Middle Eastern flair.

 - More Heat?
 Stir in a pinch of Aleppo pepper or cayenne for a slight kick.